 require special or remedial measures to accelerate or achieve de facto equality in their enjoyment of the right to development.

-2. States Parties recognize that developing and vulnerable States, owing to historical injustices, conflicts, environmental hazards, climate change or other disadvantages, including of an economic, technical or infrastructural nature, may require special or remedial measures through mutually agreed international legal instruments, policies and practices for ensuring equal enjoyment of the right to development by all human persons and peoples.
+2. States Parties recognize that developing and vulnerable States, owing to historical injustices like racism, casteism and caste based discrimination, conflicts, environmental hazards, climate change or other disadvantages, including of an economic, technical or infrastructural nature, may require special or remedial measures through mutually agreed international legal instruments, policies and practices for ensuring equal enjoyment of the right to development by all human persons and peoples.
 Such measures may, as appropriate, include:

 (a) Recognition of common but differentiated responsibilities, taking into account different national circumstances;

-(b) The provision of special and differential treatmentir;
+(b) The provision of special and differential treatment like effective affirmative actions;

 (c) Preferential terms on trade, investment and finance;